Open to Infinity: A Grain of Sand

 About the event

 The 20th century marked the beginning of a golden age of composition in England, lasting to the present day.
 This year’s Bridging Europe festival focuses on Great Britain and will dedicate a separate concert to the past 40 years of the country’s music.
 The works by the youngest composer on the program, Christian Mason, two of his teachers George Benjamin and Julian Anderson, as well as Thomas Adès, who spread the fame of contemporary British opera the furthest, are all reflections on the beauty of the world that surrounds us and the importance of tiny details.
-Performers will include double Kossuth Prize laureate cellist Miklós Perényi, who is regularly featured in the columns of the New York Times.
+Performers will include the BFO's principal cellist, the Liszt and Lajtha Prize laureate Péter Szabó.
 The concert will be conducted by Franck Ollu, lauded by Gramophone Magazine as a seal of quality beyond question.

 Mason felt that William Blake’s lines “To see a World in a Grain of Sand / And a Heaven in a Wild Flower / Hold Infinity in the palm of your hand / And Eternity in an hour” captured the essence of Pierre Boulez’s art perfectly―creating an infinite world from an infinitesimal component.
 The opening movement of the work composed in 2015 in honor of the 90-year-old maestro sets the first line of the poem to music, focusing on the tiny, cymbal-like crotal bells.